 “This is a wonderful day, I’ve never seen it before.” — Maya Angelou, author and poet

-Cultivating an attitude of gratitude starts with simply being grateful for each new day and the opportunities it brings.
-Every morning you are presented with a clean slate.
-Start yours off in a grateful way with these morning mantras for a brighter day.
+Every morning you are presented with a clean slate, start yours off in a grateful way with these eight morning mantras for a brighter day.

 “Gratitude unlocks the fullness of life.
-It turns what we have into enough and more.
+It turns what we have into enough, and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
-It can turn a meal into a feast, a house into a home, a stranger into a friend.” — Melody Beattie, self-help author
+It can turn a meal into a feast, a house into a home, a stranger into a friend.” — Melody Beattie, author

 “Feeling gratitude and not expressing it is like wrapping a present and not giving it.” — William Arthur Ward, inspirational writer